 (1) to secure America’s leadership in Science, Technology, Engineering, and Mathematics; and, (2) to identify promising strategies for strengthening the education that leads to S.T.E.M. careers.

 Allendale Columbia Lower School S.T.E.M.
 Teachers:

-- Building Hands-On, Simple Machine Models – completed
+- Building Hands-On, Simple Machine Models – current unit of study

 - 1st, 2nd, & 3rd Class Levers

 Below are highlights of some of our 2nd Grade, S.T.E.M. learning experiences throughout the years: